SO YOU WANT TO BE AN ACTIVIST? HOW TO PREPARE FOR COMBAT

 If you do not keep up with the latest news, then there is a good chance you will miss something important.
 Remember, the Adam Walsh Act sat stagnant in Congress for about a year before it was steam-rolled through Congress like a freight train.

-The organizations mentioned in Tip #1 currently place major news articles on their front pages.
-(Florida Action Committee also places news on the front page of their website.
+Some activist websites like Florida Action Committee (FAC) contain a newsreel for the latest important stories.
 If you are not “on paper” and can access social media, OnceFallen.com and the aforementioned groups have Twitter and Facebook pages that function as news feeds.

 In addition, search engines have “News Search” functions to help you find the latest sex offender headlines.
-For example, using Google, I can search any sex offender news story within the past hour, which can be expanded to the last day, last week, or last month.
-If you see a local news article of interest, you can share it with is.
+For example, using Google, I can search any “sex offender” news story within the past hour, which can be expanded to the last day, last week, or last month.
+If you see a local news article of interest, you can share it with us.
 Much of our news comes from networking and sharing of info.

-The first thing you need to do is determine your role in this fight.
+As previous noted, I highly suggest ordering “Anti-Registry Activist Manual : A Guide to Effective Advocacy” by Jonathan Grund (2022).
+Then, you need to determine your role in this fight.
 What can you being to the table?
 There are numerous roles needing to be filled, including, but not limited to:

 - Legal: Litigation and legal research, analysis of relevant court cases